Search

 var yRenderer = new YAxisRenderer(linePlot.YAxis);

 In order to align axes to their plot, we'll add an intermediate GridPanel inside the top-left cell of the parent grid.
 We can do this on a couple of lines of code with the help of LayoutBuilder.
 That class lets us build layout fragments from several components and add them to a parent panel.
 In this case we'll call the CreatePlotWithBottomAndLeftAxes method to automatically create a GridPanel and add specified components to it.
-Other variants of this method can also automatically add the created panel to dashbaord' LayoutPanel, but in this tutorial we'll add the result to our custom child panel.
+Other variants of this method can also automatically add the created panel to dashboard's LayoutPanel, but in this tutorial we'll add the result to our custom child panel.

 C# Copy Code